httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 This header field creates a commitment from the origin {{RFC6454}} of the associated resource (in the example, `http://example.com`).
-For the duration of the commitment, clients SHOULD strongly authenticate the server for all subsequent requests made to that origin.
+For the duration of the commitment, clients SHOULD strongly authenticate the server for all subsequent requests made to that origin, though this creates some risks for clients {{pinrisks}}.

 Authentication for HTTP over TLS is described in Section 3.1 of {{RFC2818}}, noting the additional requirements in {{I-D.ietf-httpbis-alt-svc}}.
 The header field MUST be ignored if strong